zianwar/go-grpc-demo/README.md

 It's composed of:

-- `/calcpb`: the protocol buffer package which contains the gRPC message and the service definitions.
+- `/calcpb`: the protocol buffers package which contains the gRPC message and service definitions.
-- `/server`: is the gRPC server that does the performs the add operation.
+- `/server`: the gRPC server that performs the add operation.
-- `/client`: is the gRPC client which communicate to the server by sending a request and receive the result of the add operation as response.
+- `/client`: the gRPC client which communicate with the server by sending a request and receiving a result of the add operation as a response.
-- `generate.sh` is a script to generate the protocol buffers go code from the .proto file.
+- `generate.sh`: a script to generate the protocol buffers go code from the `.proto` file.

 ## Usage

-1. Clone the repo inside your `$GOPATH`
+1. Clone the repo inside your `$GOPATH`.

-2. From the root of the project, install the required dependencies
+2. From the root of the project, install the required dependencies:
 ```
 go get
 ```